FangyuanZhang34/collection/README.md

 <a id="4"/><hr>
 ### 4. fmt.Springer Interface
-Like override toString() in Java, we can define our own "naive" format for printing the value.
+Like override toString() in Java, we can define our own "naive" format for printing a value.
-In GoDoc, this interface is written as:
+In GoDoc, Stringer interface is written as:
 ```go
 type Stringer interface {
         String() string